y2j964/theShallot/README.md

 ## Acknowledgements
 * This was modeled after the UI of The Onion homepage.
 It has changed slightly since the original time of this publication.
-* The idea to use padding to keep images of disparate sizes in a consistent aspect ratio is an idea I got from [Netflix](https://www.netflix.com)
+* The idea to use padding to keep images of disparate sizes in a consistent aspect ratio is an idea I got from [Netflix](https://www.netflix.com).
-* the favicon was generated via [realfavicongenerator](realfavicongenerator.net).
+* The favicon was generated via [realfavicongenerator](realfavicongenerator.net).
 * Images for The Onion's affiliate sites (The AV Club, Deadspin, etc) were sourced from The Onion.
 * [Google Fonts](https://fonts.google.com/) was used for additional fonts.